 - Students are strongly encouraged to use the faster wired network for all bandwidth-intensive activities (watching videos, video chat, listening to streaming music, downloading large files).
 The slower wireless network is better suited for checking e-mail and casual web browsing.

-- Students may not use wireless access points, routers, or similar network sharing devices (or computer software/settings designed to share network connections) in the residence halls.
+- Students may not install or enable personal wireless access points, routers, or similar network sharing devices (or computer software/settings designed to share network connections) in the residence halls.
 Students that connect such devices to ResNet may lose their network connection until the devices have been permanently disconnected.
-Saint Mary's College provides a wireless network (BelleAire) in most of the buildings on campus for students to use.
-Wireless cards in personal computers are perfectly acceptable, and cards using the 802.11b, 802.11g, and 802.11n standards can connect to BelleAire.
+Wireless cards in personal computers and devices used to connect to wireless networks are perfectly acceptable.
+Saint Mary's College provides a wireless network (ResNet) in the residence halls.
+Saint Mary's College also provides a wireless network (BelleAire) in the academic and non-residential buildings for students, faculty, and staff to use.
+The 802.11b, 802.11g, 802.11n, and 802.11ac wireless networking standards are used on campus.

 - Saint Mary's College allows webcams to be used within ResNet.
 For the security and privacy of all students, ResNet advises that students using webcams in their residence hall rooms tell their roommates and visitors when the webcam is in use.
 ResNet does not provide technical support for webcam and video chat issues.

 - The Network Policy Competency Questionnaire must be completed as a part of the registration process for all personal computers and network devices connected to ResNet.

 Those who violate College policies are subject to the normal disciplinary procedures of the College.
 Violations of College procedures and guidelines with respect to computing and network usage may result in the loss of computer and network access.
 Illegal actions are subject to prosecution by local, state or federal authorities.